rossabaker/northside/content/faq.md

   Thursday night.

 When are games?
-: All Rec (our house league) games are on Saturdays.
-There are 8 games in all.
+: Most Rec (our house league) games are on Saturdays.
+We typically play seven Saturdays through the season, skipping Labor Day or Memorial Day weekends.

-  * The U6 league plays at 9:15am.
+  * The U6 league plays at 9:00am.
   * The U8 league plays at 10:15am.
-  * The U10 league plays at 9:00am.
+  * The U10 league plays at 9:15am.

+  To fit in an eighth game, we typically play once on a Tuesday or Thursday in lieu of the regular Rec practice.

+  Rec Plus games are typically Saturdays and Sundays.
+Scheduling is done in concert with other local clubs.
+Some weekends are off, and some weekends may see a game both days.

 What is the difference between Rec, Rec Plus and Travel Soccer?
 : Recreational (Rec) Soccer is for beginners and children/families that